 - Review the terms and criteria and the committee manual for a comprehensive overview of the Batchelder Award process.

 - Mail one copy of the work to the award committee chair.
-Instructions on obtaining mailing information can be found after completing the submission form.
+Address information available upon completion of submission form (see first bullet above).

 - ALSC membership is not a requirement to submit your work and there is not an entry fee for the Batchelder Award.